World at Your Feet (TV series): Plot

 Ever since Lihua met Canghai, she is captivated by his manliness, and love for his children.
 She rents a room to Canghai in the hope of capturing his heart.
 Unfortunately for her, Canghai rejects her love as he still loves his wife.

 After his release from jail, Weixiong's eye disease worsens and he avoids people by living on his own.
 One day, Yuqing chances to meet Weixiong, who is a guide of “Dialogue in Darkness” Experiential Walk.
 She finds out the truth and decides to help Weixiong brace up and make a comeback.
-But Yuqing, who has accepted Gao Guotian's (Zhang Zhenhuan) love, is in a dilemma now.
+But Yuqing, who has accepted Gao Guotian's love, is in a dilemma now.

-Although Guotian is a gifted footballer, he faces objections from Gao Shou (Zheng Geping) over a football career.
-Gao Shou is his paternal uncle who has raised him.
+Although Guotian is a gifted footballer, he faces objections from Gao Shou, his paternal uncle who has raised him, over a football career.

 Guotian and Weixiong are good friends.
 One day, both of them got into a drunken stupor.
 Guotian injured someone in his bid to save him.
-To protect himself, he bribes the witness, Ann (Silver Ang), to frame the miserable Weixiong.
+To protect himself, he bribes the witness, Ann, to frame the miserable Weixiong.
 Weixiong, who is in the dark, chooses to turn himself in.
 Guotian pleads with him against doing so, yet is afraid to tell him the truth.
 He feels distressed.

 Guotian is in love with Yuqing and stands by her.
 His constant encouragement and assistance finally moves Yuqing into accepting his love.
 However, Guotian is perfectly aware that their relationship rests on a time bomb that will go off anytime...

 Gao Shou, too, was a professional footballer when he was young.
 He gave up his dream for the sake of his career, and became a successful businessman.
-Ye Laixiang (Aileen Tan) was a waitress but worked very hard to get close to Gao Shou to become his assistant.
-Although she knows that he is married with Qifang (Chen Huihui), she continues to have feelings for him.
+Ye Laixiang was a waitress but worked very hard to get close to Gao Shou to become his assistant.
+Although she knows that he is married with Qifang, she continues to have feelings for him.
 It leads to a hopeless relationship with no end in sight, but gives a boost to her relationship with Renxin.

-Mo Shijing (Brandon Wong), the eldest son of the Mo family, has incredible arm strength.
+Mo Shijing, the eldest son of the Mo family, has incredible arm strength.
 Unfortunately, he is a bum addicted to gambling.
-He and Lan Yangyang (Dennis Chew), Renxin's brother-in-law, are colleagues in a warehouse.
-In his youth, he fathered an illegitimate son, Liao Huancong (Xu Bin), without knowing it.
+He and Lan Yangyang, Renxin's brother-in-law, are colleagues in a warehouse.
+In his youth, he fathered an illegitimate son, Liao Huancong, without knowing it.
 He thought that the other party, Xiuhe, had the child with another man.
 It was only after Xiuhe revealed the truth on her deathbed that he came to his senses.
 Henceforth, he turned over a new leaf for Huancong.